One Day in Hallstatt Itinerary: The Perfect Hallstatt Day Trip

 Salzbergwerk Hallstatt

-You can ride the Salzbergbahn funicular from the town center (near the P2 parking lot) which takes a few minutes and delivers you a 10-15 minute walk from the mine entrance.
-The cost is €22 for a return or €12 one way.
+Most people take the Salzbergbahn funicular from near the P2 parking area, which only takes a few minutes and drops you within a short walk of the entrance.

 Hallstatt Skywalk